Ph.D. Requirements

 Permission to register each term is contingent on the faculty's judgment that progress in the degree program is satisfactory.
 A student who fails to maintain satisfactory progress may have his or her degree candidacy terminated.
 Other consequences may include disqualification for department travel grants, dissertation development grants, or other department benefits.

-Students must petition for transfer credit in their first semester of registration by submitting the Application for Transfer Credit and relevant materials to the Director of Graduate Studies.
+During the first semester in which they register, students requesting transfer credit should submit the Application for Transfer Credit form as well as any relevant materials to the Director of Graduate Studies.

 Registration at the Graduate School is a two-part process that consists of registering for individual courses and registering for a residence category at the university.
 All students must complete both parts of the registration process.